bwsolutions/wp-security-audit-log-for-paid-memberships-pro/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed discount code to show added or modified
+* Fixed bug in call to sensor manager

 = 1.1 =
 * Fixed to work with version 2.6.2 of WP Security Audit Log
 * Added activation checks to make sure plugin versions compatibility